os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ## Chapter 1: SOSTrades GUI connection

-This chapter offers all the necessary explanations for easily connecting the SoSTrades Graphical User Interface.
-There are possibilities that you can meet to connect on it, the cloud one and the local one.
+This chapter offers all the necessary explanations to connect easily the SoSTrades Graphical User Interface.
+The platform may be deployed Locally or on the Cloud.

 ### Section 1.1: First connection on cloud landing page

-The cloud platform is a collaborative environment where all developer contributions are tested and validated before becoming available on the final link: [https://validation.osc-tsa.com](https://validation.osc-tsa.com).
+The cloud platform is a collaborative environment where all developers' contributions are tested and validated before becoming available on the final link: [https://validation.osc-tsa.com](https://validation.osc-tsa.com).
 On the cloud login page, a redirection occurs to the Keycloak homepage, allowing authentication with a local Keycloak account created by an administrator.
 Keycloak is an open-source identity and access management solution that we have chosen to handle authentication and user management on the platform.
 Alternatively, a personal GitHub or Google account can be used by clicking the associated button.
 Github and Google account should have the same email address to be associated to the same account.

 ![](images/platform-GUI/login-page/keycloak-login-page.png)